jaysylvester/citizen/README.md

 Retrieve an individual key or an entire scope.
 Returns `false` if the requested item doesn't exist.
 If `resetOnAccess` was true when the item was cached, using retrieve() will reset the cache clock and extend the life of the cached item.
 If a scope is retrieved, all items in that scope will have their cache timers reset.

-Optionally, you can override the `resetOnAccess` attribute when retrieving a cache item by specifying it now.
+Optionally, you can override the `resetOnAccess` attribute when retrieving a cache item by specifying it inline.

     // Retrieve the specified key from the default (app) scope var welcomeMessage = app.retrieve({